 All around the world, people of all ages and all backgrounds, join together to play team sports.
 It allows people to escape from their lives for a little while and come together in comradery, fun, and exercise.
 Each sport has different rules and equipment, but overlap in the purpose of bringing people together to play a game Below is a list of team sports to choose from.

-An intense and physical contact sport that includes 22 athletes on the field, 11 on each team, and up to 50-60 players on the roster.
+American football is a physical contact sport that includes 22 athletes on the field, 11 on each team, and up to 50-60 players on the roster.
 Football demands toughness and the level of physical contact with other teams make individual football teams like big families.
 It is an exciting and fast-paced sport that involves thorough communication between players on and off the field.

 Baseball involves two teams composed of nine players.
 However, only one team is in the field while the other team is at-bat at any given moment.
 Each team will switch from offense to defense every inning.
 Baseball is a slower paced sport and requires players to concentrate and have consistent readiness.
 Every player has a role to play in the game, like the pitcher, first baseman, shortstop, and outfielders.

 The sport of basketball is a quick and fast-paced game that involves thorough communication and unity between the players on the court.
-Each player must be able to shoot, dribble and have continuous energy.
+Each player must be able to shoot, dribble, and have continuous energy.
 It takes daily practice and patience in order to master this sport.
 Basketball involves five players on the court for each team and brings close relationships, full body workouts, and problem-solving skills to all team members.

-Two teams of seven players face off on a court in a fast and mentally strategic game.
-While handball incorporates many attributes that other sports have, a goalie, defense, offense, goal of getting the ball into a net, it is unique in its skills and tactics.
+In handball, two teams of seven players face off on a court in a fast and mentally strategic game.
+While handball incorporates many attributes that other sports have, a goalie, defense, offense, and goal of getting the ball into a net, it is unique in its skills and tactics.
 Each teammate is obligated to think quickly and have confidence in the players on the court with them.
 This game is easy to pick up, but difficult to master.
 With time and diligence, players will have fun, build relationships, and create mental toughness that can be used in many aspects of life.

-Lacrosse uses equipment different from any sport, a lacrosse stick (or Crosse), adds another dimension to the intensity and artistry of the game.
+Lacrosse uses equipment different from any sport, a lacrosse stick (or Crosse);this adds another dimension to the intensity and artistry of the game.
 For men, this game has 10 players on the field for each team, however, for women it has 12 players on the field for each team.
 Lacrosse teams include a goalie, attackmen, midfielders, and defensemen.
 Since each player has a different role, it takes communication and practice to develop proper skills in this game.

 This team sport revolves around collaboration and partnership.
 Usually involving eight people in one boat, rowing insists on effort and hard work from all teammates.
 It is different from many sports, due to its "field" (the water), as well as its equipment (an oar).
 Furthermore, the crew is constantly sitting during this sport, so it focuses on arm and core strength more than anything.

 Similar to baseball, softball is composed of nine players for each team.
 The difference is that women play softball and men play baseball, as well as, while men pitch overhand, women pitch underhand.
-Softball takes mental toughness, being ready on the field at all times and being prepared while batting to know when or when not to swing.
+Softball takes mental toughness, being ready on the field at all times, and being prepared while batting to know when or when not to swing.

 Swimming can be done individually, however, in swimming relay races there are four people to a team.
 Each member will swim a different stroke and performs individually.
 Similar to on land relay races, swimming demands support and optimum performance from all athletes.
-Swimming does not involve equipment so it focuses on physical strength and mental toughness.
+Swimming does not involve much equipment so it focuses on physical strength and mental toughness.

 Tennis can be played as both a singles game or a doubles game.
 As a team sport, tennis is played with a doubles partner or two players on each side of the court.
-It requires minimal equipment to play, you'll need a tennis racquet and a can of tennis balls.
+It requires minimal equipment to play; you'll need a tennis racquet and a can of tennis balls.
 The rules of tennis are easy to understand, but mastering the many strokes of the game can be demanding and require many hours of practice.
 If you choose to play this team sport, you will learn patience, trust (in your partner), discipline, and most importantly build valuable skills that can be applied to the rest of your life.

 Track and field can include up to 12 athletes on a team.
 This is one of the most individual and separate team sports, requiring each teammate to fulfill their own task.
 Considering this sport only has one athlete running at a time, it is important to have consistent support from all members.
 This helps to push one another in order to achieve their common goal of winning.